-Good usability, great user or customer experience, are the topic priorities for cloud providers.
+Good usability and great user experience are the topic priorities for cloud providers.
 And as the usability is also one of the top criteria for efficient and productive product development, cloud platform must provide compelling features, support for a variety of different (open source) frameworks.
-The open source part is important here as it means both public and private cloud users must have access to all source, all the time.
+The open-source part is important here as it means both public and private cloud users must have access to all source, all the time.
 This provides the required flexibility in terms of vendors, frameworks, typically even cross-platform point of view.

 One known factor to build up the confidence and provide a way much better usability experience of the service is when you have a free trial to service to experiment it further.
 This means transparency and openness – and typically that provides a great foundation for users to get started with the service.

 8. Contractual Flexibility – Subscription vs. License Fee

 No company wants to lock themselves into a deal that doesn’t provide consistent value to them.
 The greatest benefit of using subscription models – that both public and private cloud provider – is that you can use it when you need it.
 Ideally, subscriptions should provide diversity in terms of different features and capabilities – and provide a flexible plan for each type of user/need.
 The very same applies for migrating or switching between the plans.
 It is very common that while your development and testing are going on your needs for real devices increase as well.